owlbarn/tutorial/chapters/algodiff.md

 let f4 = diff f3;;
 ```

-We can further plot these five functions using Owl, and the result is show in [@fig:algodiff:plot00].
+We can further plot these five functions using Owl, and the result is show here.

 ```ocaml
 let map f x = Owl.Mat.map (fun a -> a |> pack_flt |> f |> unpack_flt) x;;